Shukaaa/docsi/src/content/example/Three.md

 }
 ```

+> Please note that docsi only creates single page applications. <br/>
+> So all theses pages will be rendered in the same HTML file.
+You can just define the order of the pages. <br/>

 ### Adding Scripts

 If you want to add a new script, you can create a new JS file in the `js` folder. <br/>